Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** S, M (a bit of fleece)
 **Duration:** 1 minute

 You create a sound or an image of an object within range that lasts for the duration.
-The illusion also ends if you dismiss it as an action or cast this spell again.
+The illusion also ends if you dismiss it as an :rsc-action: **Action** or cast this spell again.

 If you create a sound, its volume can range from a whisper to a scream.
 It can be your voice, someone else's voice, a lion's roar, a beating of drums, or any other sound you choose.
 The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.